fbsamples/gcp-to-conversions-api-dataflow-template/README.md

 This README provides instructions on how to setup and use a Dataflow template that integrates Google Cloud services with Meta's Conversions API.

+## About the Google Cloud to Meta CAPI Dataflow template
+The GCP to Meta CAPI template encapsulates the logic for reading data from a Google Cloud source (BigQuery or Google Cloud Storage) and sending that data to Meta using Conversions API.
+It was developed for events collected in batch (like Offline events) and is not suitable for real-time events.
+Below are the data processing steps managed by the template and Meta CAPI connector: (1) Read offline events from a BigQuery table or Google Cloud Storage file; (2) Parse single record to the Conversions API Json; (3) Group the parsed records into micro-batches (e.g. 50 events per API call for performance optimisations); (4) Make the API calls to Conversions API and store the output logs (success or failure) into the dead letter table defined by the advertiser.

 ## Prerequisites
 - Google Cloud SDK (gcloud) installed and configured
 - Access to Google Cloud Platform (GCP) with necessary permissions